 S&P 500 increase over time

-Today, 505 different companies are included in the index.
+Today, 505 different companies comprise the index.
 Stocks in the S&P 500 are free-float capitalization weighted, wich means they’re ranked by total number of shares available for public trading.
 Stocks must meet 3 specific criteria to be included in the S&P 500:

 - Market cap of over $6.1 billion.